mikepenz/FastAdapter/MIGRATION.md

 ### Upgrade Notes

+#### v3.3.x
+* Upgraded the library to use `androidX` dependencies.
+This means your project will need to depend on `androidX` dependencies too.
+If you still use appcompat please consider using a version older than v3.3.x.
+* Further details about migrating to androidX and a overview can be found on the official docs. https://developer.android.com/topic/libraries/support-library/refactor

 #### v3.2.4
 * Adjusted the `set(int position, Item item, int preItemCount)` to include the `preItemCount` to corretly notify the adapter about the changed element.